abracadaniel22/mod-ah-bot/README.md

+# About this fork
+This is a fork of NathanHandley/mod-ah-bot (which in turn is a fork of the original AHBot) that adds two main features:

+## Client addons can query the minimum price the buyer bot is willing to pay for an item

+The command `.ahbot buyeritemvalue <itemid>` can be used to anticipate how much the buyer is guaranteed to bid.
+The buyer may bid _more_ than that amount because the algorithm adds variances and multipliers.

+This feature can be paired with the [AHBot Tooltip](https://github.com/abracadaniel22/AHBotTooltip) addon.
+The addon updates the item tooltips by adding the minimum amount the buyer is guaranteed to bid, allowing the player to setup their auctions much easier.

+## Ability to set a minimum fixed bid price for items in the database

+A new `acore_world.mod_ahbot` table is added that allows setting minimum price for items, before any variance is calculated.
+This allows admins to load up the database with real world or custom values when they are not satisfied with the standard multipliers and algorithms for certain items.

+This feature can be paired with the [AHBot Price Updater](https://github.com/abracadaniel22/ahbot-price-updater) app, which can run periodically to download and parse auctioneer data files and populate the table with real world data.

+This feature can be tweaked with two new settings:

+- `AuctionHouseBot.DatabasePrices.Enabled`: can be used to toggle checking prices from the DB table for both buyer and seller.
+- `AuctionHouseBot.DatabasePrices.BuyerUseDbPricesExclusively`: can set the buyer to only check prices in DB table, and use sell price otherwise.
+This can help if the buyer is defaulting to too high or too low prices when an item price is not saved in the db table.

+# Original readme:

 ## Description

 A fork of the auction house bot for AzerothCore.
 This fork gives a much more blizzlike experience in the offerings on the auction house.
 Most notable differences: